-- Register for A51

-- Create a FULL AMI Image/Snapshot backup

-- Consider updating the Ubuntu System Files and add the latest Security patches.
+- Register for A51 [New aMiSTACX Customers must wait 24hrs prior to registration.] - Read our AWS survival KB article - Create a FULL AMI Image/Snapshot backup - Consider updating the Ubuntu System Files and add the latest Security patches.

-- Review our common-sense hosting tips for AWS.

-- Review post deployment checklist post.

 Note: Make a full backup first!